 Trading a PPZ isn’t just limited to supply and demand zones.
 The lower PPZ gave good confluence for a bounce off support.
 Again, this was a very well respected area with price bouncing off it multiple times.

-Price Pivot Zones are a very simple, but effective tool to add to your trading toolbox and extremely powerful when used with the other concepts I teach.
+Price Pivot Zones are a very simple, but effective tool to add to your trading toolbox and extremely powerful when used in confluence with other concepts I teach,